CompCogNeuro/CompCogNeuro.github.io/content/neuron-simulation.md

 Why would the rate of spiking increase, when we are only injecting a constant amount of excitation and inhibition?

 * Click on [[#sim_neuron:Test Cycle Plot/Gnmda]] to see the overall NMDA channel conductance (see [[neuron channels#NMDA]] for details), which is steadily increasing over time.
-This channel has slower dynamics that result [[stable activation]] patterns, and you can see that in the plot.
+This channel has slower dynamics that result in [[stable activation]] patterns, and you can see that in the plot.
 This is what is driving the increase in firing rate over time.
 You can see the total excitatory conductance that includes this NMDA contribution by clicking on [[#sim_neuron:Test Cycle Plot/Ge]].

 * To test the impact of NMDA, set the [[#sim_neuron:NmdaGe]] value to 0 instead of the default of 0.006, and then do [[#sim_neuron:Init]] (to clear the plot) and [[#sim_neuron:Run Cycles]] again.